Cyprus sells bonds as Greece struggles with euro zone future

+* Greek debt yields near highest since 2012 restructuring (Updates with details of planned sale)

-LONDON (Reuters/IFR) - Bailed-out Cyprus sold one billion euros (0.71 billion pounds) in seven-year bonds on Tuesday, highlighting its economic recovery and the gulf with Greece, whose future in the euro zone is in doubt.
+LONDON, April 28 (Reuters/IFR) - Bailed-out Cyprus sold one billion euros in seven-year bonds on Tuesday, highlighting its economic recovery and the gulf with Greece, whose future in the euro zone is in doubt.

 Investors' demand totalled 1.9 billion euros in the sale made through a syndicate of banks, and the yield was set at 4 percent, below initial expectations, a lead manager told IFR, a Thomson Reuters news and market analysis service.